andresebr/kumodd/docs/guide/Metadata.md

 Google Drive folders can hold duplicate file names that are differentiated by their version number.
 Unix and Windows file systems require filenames within a folder are unique.
-So, for version number > 1, kumodd appends '(version)' before the extension.
-For example: ./My Drive/Untitled document(12).pdf
+So, for version number except 1, kumodd appends '_(v<version>)' before the file extension.
+For example: ./My Drive/Untitled document_(v12).pdf